polo2ro/imapbox/README.md

 ## Similar projects

-[NoPriv](https://github.com/RaymiiOrg/NoPriv) is a python script to backup any IMAP capable email account to a bowsable HTML archive and a Maildir folder.
+[NoPriv](https://github.com/RaymiiOrg/NoPriv) is a python script to backup any IMAP capable email account to a browsable HTML archive and a Maildir folder.